How to create a profit-sharing plan

 In order for your business to not only succeed but also be sustainable, you have to create a team of employees who are raving fans of your business.
 You do this by creating a culture that encourages collaboration and innovation.

-But if you truly want to create a team who will stick by your side through thick and thin, then it’s time to think about profit sharing.
+But if you truly want to create a team who will stick by your side through thick and thin, then it’s time to think about a profit sharing plan.

 How does profit sharing work?

-You can legally share the money your business earns with your employees through a profit-sharing plan.
+You can legally share the money your business earns with your employees through a profit sharing plan.
 Along with a team of financial advisors or your human resources department, you decide how to divide up your company’s profits.
-Profit sharing can be an excellent way to incentivize your team into working harder and staying longer at your business.
-Not only can they expect their salary and any annual bonuses, but they feel more invested in the company’s long-term strategy.
+A profit sharing plan can be an excellent way to incentivize your team into working harder, staying longer and focusing on developing an innovative culture at your business.
+Employees will also be more invested in the company’s long-term strategy because success will mean a boost in their salary and/or bonuses.

-Many businesses decide to create employee stock ownership plans (ESOPs).
-This provides workers with a portion of the company’s profits through stock ownership, and allows them to be a partial owner of the company without ever having to invest their own earnings in the business.
+Another option is stock ownership plans (ESOPs).
+This provides workers with a portion of the company’s profits through stock ownership and allows them to be a partial owner of the company without ever having to invest their own earnings in the business.
+This can reward hard-working employees who have shown loyalty and who you see as current or future leaders.

 The benefits of profit sharing

-The payouts from an ESOP can be tremendous for everyone involved.
-One of the best thing about profit sharing through ESOPs is that people at every level of your company can participate, and you get to decide how big of a share they’re earning.
+The payouts from an ESOP or other type of profit sharing plan can be tremendous for everyone involved.
+One of the best things about profit sharing through ESOPs is that people at every level of your company can participate, and you get to decide how big of a share they’re earning.
 Another thing to consider is the tax benefits for business owners that come along with ESOPs.
 If you’re running an S-status corporation that’s participating in an ESOP, up to 35% of the funds could be eligible for federal tax exemption, meaning a large portion of your company’s profits could avoid taxes – saving you money and building trust within your corporation.

 Part of being an incredible CEO or leader is recognizing all the moving pieces that came together for your dream to become a reality.
-By offering profit sharing at your business, you’re giving your employees a sense of ownership.
+By offering a profit sharing plan at your business, you’re giving your employees a sense of ownership.
 You’re inviting them to see a viable, long-term future with your company and giving them the incentives to stay on board.
-This can create stronger connections, increase loyalty and motivate your team to work harder.
-Not only that, but you’re giving your employees a portion of the profits they helped create.
+This can create stronger connections, increase loyalty and encourage your team to work harder, which are vital to building a team that works.

 How profit sharing helps your company long-term

-In order to find that person, that employee who shows up and gives every day their all, you have to be willing to create a space that empowers them.
+In order to find that person, you have to be willing to create a space that empowers them.
 What are some of your best hiring practices?
 Are you asking how potential candidates see themselves fitting into your company over the next five, 10 or even 20 years?
-Hiring and keeping on an incredible team starts with talent, but ends with offering incentives like profit sharing.
+Hiring and keeping on an incredible team starts with talent, but ends with offering incentives like a profit sharing plan.

-The more passionate someone is about their job at their company, the more likely they are to give you their best solutions.
-You’ve worked to create raving fans at your company internally and have provided your team the resources they need to excel.
-When you have raving fans inside your office, their energy and work is felt by those looking to buy your product and service, meaning you’re on your way to building raving customers.
+The more passionate someone is about their job, the more likely they are to give you their best solutions.
+When you have raving fans inside your office, their energy and work is felt by those looking to buy your product and service, meaning you’re on your way to building loyal customers.

 Create a profit sharing plan that excites your team